As an Amazon Associate I earn from qualifying purchases. All claims are strictly my personal opinion.

 Top 5 Best Sanders for Doors

-These are the very best sanders for doors on the market – sorted in no particular order.
+These are, in my view, the very best sanders for doors on the market – sorted in no particular order.

 Festool 571903 ETS 150/3 EQ Random Orbital Finish Sander